slebok/slebok/stories/A Prological Implementation of Featherweight Java/main.md

 The syntax of FJ is given in TAPL, Fig. 19-1:

-(include figure here)
+%FIXME:(include figure here)

-Note that the grammar uses nonterminals, or *metavariables*, that have no rules (namely C, f, and m); they expand to (represent) identifiers.
+Note that the grammar uses nonterminals, or *metavariables*, that have no rules (namely *C*, *f*, and *m*); they expand to (or represent) identifiers.

 Here is a number of findings:

-1. The overline notation replaces for the Kleene star found in other grammar specification languages, subject to conventions that, were they not detailed in the accompanying text, would need to be derived from another syntax specification of Java.
+1. The overline notation replaces for the %LINKME:Kleene star found in other grammar specification languages, subject to conventions that, were they not detailed in the accompanying text, would need to be derived from another syntax specification of Java.
 That is, the grammar as is can only be interpreted using extra knowledge; alone it is insufficient to drive a parser.
-1. Multiple occurrences of the same metavariable in the same rule may expand to different terminals.
+2. Multiple occurrences of the same metavariable in the same rule may expand to different terminals.
 For instance, the two occurences of "C" in "class C extends C" may expand to (and represent) different class names.
+(In the syntax specification, metavariables are like nonterminals in this respect.)
-1. The grammar for terms is left recursive; also, the left associativity of member access requires some special treatment.
+3. The grammar for terms is left recursive; also, the left associativity of member access requires some special treatment.
-1. The grammar for terms does not introduce parentheses, even though these are required for member access on cast expressions.
+4. The grammar for terms does not introduce parentheses, even though these are required for member access on cast expressions.
-1. Fig. 19-1 really specifies two grammars, one for programs (including terms) and one for values.
+5. Fig. 19-1 really specifies two grammars, one for programs (including terms) and one for values.
 The language of values is a sublanguage of the language of terms (all values are terms syntactically).

 All findings are justified by the primary use of the grammar: providing an inductive definition of the language (or, rather, its syntax trees) suited to serve the evaluation and typing rules.